Written by Misha Thompson

 5. Know Good Blogs and Websites.

-I also keep a running and changing list of inspiring writers in the sidebar on my personal blog.
 Most bloggers are extremely helpful, warm and happy to help answer your questions.
 Reading about people like yourself taking on this challenge is immensely encouraging.

 6. Know the Benefits.